AyoOlonilua/word-order/README.md

 # Description

-It is used to independently classify, sort, and extract information from text to identify patterns, relationships, sentiments, and other actionable knowledge.
+It is used to count the number of word inputed and how many times a particular word appeared in a passage.

 # Setup/Installation Requirements